ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 ### Bounding boxes

 The `box` key stores the value for a specific box around a seed.
-This helps the frontend application build a red rectangle around every seed on the image.
+This helps the frontend draw a red rectangle around every seed on the image.

 ![image](https://github.com/ai-cfia/nachet-backend/assets/96267006/469add8d-f40a-483f-b090-0ebcb7a8396b)